okatsn/OkPkgTemplates.jl/README.md

 [![Build Status](https://github.com/okatsn/OkPkgTemplates.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/okatsn/OkPkgTemplates.jl/actions/workflows/CI.yml?query=branch%3Amain)
 [![Coverage](https://codecov.io/gh/okatsn/OkPkgTemplates.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/okatsn/OkPkgTemplates.jl)

 `OkPkgTemplates` initiate julia package with CI presets that automate test, release tag, documentation and registry management **based on** [okatsn/OkRegistry](https://github.com/okatsn/OkRegistry) with my personal preferences.
+You can fork this repository and replace `okatsn/OkRegistry` and its path by your own.

+## Basic use
+- `help?> @genpkg` to see how to create a new package with this template.
+- `help?> @upactions` to see how to update files in `.github/workflows` at one click once your package is already created.

-Please read `README.md` of the generated package for further instructions to complete the workflow setting.
+Please also read `README.md` of the generated package for further instructions to complete the workflow setting.

 ## Compatibility